svenvc/zinc/zinc-http-components-paper.md

 Note how 3 different processes are involved: the one starting the server (probably the UI process), the actual server listening process, and the client worker process spawned to handle the request.
 Finally, the single capital letter indicates the category.
-Then the actual message is printed.
+After these fields, the actual message is printed.

 Both ZnClient and ZnServer implement logging using a similar mechanism based on the announcements framework.
 ZnLogEvents are subclasses of Announcement sent by an HTTP server or client containing logging information.